Azure/autorest/docs/extensions/readme.md

           in: header
           type: string
       x-ms-pageable:                            # EXTENSION
-        nextLinkName: continuationToken         # property name for the continuation token
+        nextLinkName: token                     # property name for the continuation token
         tokenParamName: tokenHeader             # parameter name for taking the continuation token as input to next call
       responses:
         200: